Configuring a High Availability Cluster

 Note

-The WAN and LAN should be configured to static addresses prior to configuring a HA Cluster.
-Please see High Availability Prerequisites for IP address details.
+The WAN and LAN must be configured with static addresses.
+See High Availability Prerequisites for IP address details.

-This is the heart of the process, making the changes that will link the systems and allow them to function together.
+This is the heart of the process, which will link the devices and allow them to function together.

 Setup Sync Interface